noisegain/GitRepos/README.md

 # GitRepos
 Search through github users and their repositories
-Features:
+### Features:
-  -GitHub API
+- Using GitHub API
-  -Save user to favorites
+- Save user to favorites
-  -Search history
+- Search history